Blue9/jimo-server/README.md

-# jimo
+# Jimo server

+This is the server for the [Jimo iOS app](https://apps.apple.com/us/app/jimo-be-the-guide/id1541360118).

+## Overview

+This is a FastAPI server that uses Firebase for authentication and Postgres as a database.
+We use the PostGIS extension for geospatial functionality, such as map queries.

 ## Backend setup

-1. Install [Postgres](https://www.postgresql.org/) and [PostGIS](https://postgis.net/) and create a new local database
+1. Install [Postgres](https://www.postgresql.org/) and [PostGIS](https://postgis.net/) and create a new local database.
-    - [This](https://www.postgresql.org/docs/9.1/tutorial-createdb.html) and [this](https://postgis.net/install/) (see *Enabling PostGIS*) should be useful for that.

 2. Take note of the database URL.
-It’ll be something like "postgresql://user@localhost/database_name"
+It’ll be something like "postgresql://user@localhost/database_name".
-3. Go to the [Firebase console](https://console.firebase.google.com/project/goodplaces-app/settings/serviceaccounts/adminsdk), click *Generate new private key* and *Generate key*,
+3. Go to the [Firebase console](https://console.firebase.google.com/project/goodplaces-app/settings/serviceaccounts/adminsdk), click *Generate new private key* and *Generate key*.
+If you don't have access to the production project, create a new one.
 4. Save the JSON file somewhere and optionally rename it.
-I’ve named mine `service-account-file.json`, and this is already in .gitignore so you could use that if you save it in the project directory (double check you don’t commit this file).
+I’ve named mine `service-account-file.json`, and this is already in .gitignore (double check you don’t commit this file).
 5. Set the `DATABASE_URL` environment variable to the database URL and `GOOGLE_APPLICATION_CREDENTIALS` to the path to the service account file.

 ## Running the server